-Holders of units granted under the restricted unit plans receive distributions in the form of additional units when the Trust declares distributions on its Trust units.
-The additional units are recognized as compensation expense.
+Holders of units granted under the restricted unit plans receive distributions when the Trust declares distributions on its Trust units, once the granted units have vested.
+The distributions are recognized as compensation expense once the units have vested and the distributions are paid.